KSPModdingLibs/KSPBuildTools/README.md

 This property should be set to the root directory of your KSP install.
 If it is not specified, then `KSPCommon.props` will try some defaults:

 - If `$(ReferencePath)` is set, then that becomes the value of the `KSPRoot` property.
 This is the best way for individual developers to specify where their KSP install is, because the `$(ReferencePath)` is typically stored in the `.csproj.user` file that is not committed to version control.
-NOTE: `.csproj.user` files are imported by `Microsoft.CSharp.targets` which is why it's important for `KSPCommon.targets` to be placed *afterwards*.
+NOTE: `.csproj.user` files are imported by `Microsoft.CSharp.targets` which is why it's important for `KSPCommon.targets` to be placed *afterward*.
 If it comes first, you won't be able to use `$(ReferencePath)`.
+- If the `KSP_ROOT` environment variable is set, then that becomes the value of the `KSPRoot` property.
+This is used in CI scripts like the compile action below.
 - If `$(SolutionDir)KSP/buildID.txt` exists, then `$(SolutionDir)KSP` becomes the value of the `KSPRoot` property.
 This could be a full copy of a KSP install, or just a symlink or junction to one.
-- If `KSPRoot` still isn't set, then it will default to `C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program` on Windows or `$(HOME)/Library/Application Support/Steam/steamapps/common/Kerbal Space Program` on OSX.
+- If `KSPRoot` still isn't set, then it will default to `C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program` on Windows or `$(HOME)/Library/Application Support/Steam/steamapps/common/Kerbal Space Program` on macOS.

 #### `CKANCompatibleVersions`